Arwa bint Abd al-Muttalib

-Arwā bint ʿAbd al-Muṭṭalib (أروى بنت عبد المطلب) was an aunt of Muhammad.
+Arwā bint ʿAbd al-Muṭṭalib (أروى بنت عبد المطلب) was an aunt of the Islamic prophet Muhammad.
+She died in the year 15 AH (636 CE) during the caliphate of Umar ibn al-Khattab.

 Early life

-She was born in Mecca around 560, the daughter of Abd al-Muttalib ibn Hashim and Fatima bint Amr, who was from the Makhzum clan of the Quraysh tribe.
+She was born in Mecca around 560 CE, the daughter of Abd al-Muttalib ibn Hashim and Fatima bint Amr, who was from the Makhzum clan of the Quraysh tribe.

 Her first husband was Umayr ibn Wahb, by whom she had a son, Tulayb.
 Her second husband was Arta ibn Sharahbil ibn Hashim, by whom she had a daughter, Fatima.

 Conversion to Islam

 Her son Tulayb became a Muslim in the house of Al-Arqam.
 Arwa approved of his support for his cousin Muhammad, saying that if only she were a man, she would take up arms to protect her nephew.
-Tulayb then asked what prevented her from becoming a Muslim.
+Tulayb then asked what prevented her from becoming a Muslim, noting that even her brother Humza has accepted Islam.
+She responded that she would wait to see what her sisters were doing, and follow suit.
+Her son, however, urged her to submit, telling her to actually go to Muhammad.
+He noted that she would surely accept Islam if she went to him.
+As a result, she ended up becoming Muslim.
 Arwa made the declaration of faith and spoke out in support of Muhammad in Mecca.

+When her son, Kulayb, was hurt as a result of being Muslim, it was said to her, "Don't you see that your son has made himself a sacrifice for Muhammad?" to which she showed her pride - responding "His best day is the day he defends her cousin".

-Her brother Abu Lahab called on her, saying he was astonished that she had abandoned their father's religion.
-Arwa replied that she was a Muslim and that she advised Abu Lahab to support their nephew, for even if Muhammad's mission failed, Abu Lahab would have the excuse that he was only protecting a family member.
+When her brother Abu Lahab was informed of her conversion and support for Muhammad, he called on her, saying he was astonished that she had abandoned their father's religion.
+Arwa replied that she was a Muslim and that she advised Abu Lahab to support their nephew, as there were only 2 outcomes.
+If his cause prevailed, he would have the chance to join him and even if Muhammad's mission failed, Abu Lahab would have the excuse that he was only protecting a family member.

 Arwa joined the general emigration to Medina in 622.

-Elegy for Muhammad
+Elegies

+She was a poet, and used her skills to defend and support Muhammad.
+Her elegies upon the deaths of her father, Abdul Muttalib, and Muhammad are highly mentioned.
 She outlived Muhammad, an elegy for whom is attributed to her.